The most recent addition is “AI Creation and the Cosmic Host”.

 Contact

-For non-academic enquiries and media, please contact my Executive Assistant Emily Campbell:
+For media and most other inquiries, please contact my Executive Assistant Emily Campbell:

 [email protected]